Rose returns to Chicago, leads T-Wolves over Bulls 119-94

+Things, though, soured towards the end as injuries mounted.
+The former franchise player was traded in 2016 and serenaded with boos upon his return a few months later.

+The 30-year-old is hoping Wednesday night began a new chapter in his relationship with his hometown.

-CHICAGO (AP) - Derrick Rose had 24 points and eight assists in just his second career game in the United Center against his former team, lifting the Minnesota Timberwolves to a 119-94 victory over the Chicago Bulls on Wednesday night.
+Rose had 24 points and eight assists in just his second career game in the United Center against his former team, lifting the Minnesota Timberwolves to a 119-94 victory.

 Karl-Anthony Towns had 20 points and 20 rebounds as the Timberwolves won their second straight on the road.